learn-co-curriculum/dsc-join-statements-lab/README.md

 df.head()

 ## NOTE: This question could also be answered using a HAVING clause which you learned about previously
-## Remember, HAVING clauses are filters similar to the WHERE clause but are conditions applied after a group by.
+## Remember, HAVING clauses are filters similar to the WHERE clause but are conditions applied after a GROUP BY.
 ```

     2996